christianDCdev/active-directory-setup/README.md

 <img src="https://i.imgur.com/ukzHtgz.png" height="80%" width="80%" alt="Firewall state"/>

 - Click "Apply" and "Ok"
-- NOTE: Typically you probably wouldn't disable firewall settings, but for the sake of this project, we will disable them to prevent any comoplications
+- NOTE: Typically you probably wouldn't disable firewall settings, but for the sake of this project, we will disable them to prevent any complications.
+Another way you could circumvent this is if you enable ICMP traffic in the firewall advanced settings.

 </p>
 <br />

 <h3>&#9318; Connect Client VM to Domain Controller VM</h3>

 <p>